 Lake Oroville Water Releases Continue

 The Department of Water Resources (DWR) continues to make releases from Lake Oroville using the main spillway at Oroville Dam.
-Ongoing releases ensure continued storage space in Lake Oroville for spring runoff from snowmelt and are closely coordinated with the U.S. Army Corps of Engineers and downstream water operators.
+Ongoing releases ensure continued storage space in Lake Oroville for spring runoff from rain and snowmelt and are closely coordinated with the U.S. Army Corps of Engineers and downstream water operators for flood protection.

-Read more about the latest snow survey in DWR’s press release.
+Read more about the revised allocations in DWR’s press release.

 The Lake Oroville Visitor Center is open Monday through Friday between 9 a.m. and 5 p.m.
-The Visitor Center offers numerous educational exhibits, a theater featuring videos about the building of Oroville Dam, and a 47-foot-tall observation tower providing unsurpassed panoramic views.
+The Visitor Center offers numerous educational exhibits, a theater featuring videos about the building of Oroville Dam, walking and hiking trails, and a 47-foot-tall observation tower providing unsurpassed panoramic views.

 Current Lake Operations

-Lake Oroville is at 882 feet elevation and storage is approximately 3.26 million acre-feet (MAF), which is 92 percent of its total capacity and 119 percent of the historical average.
+Lake Oroville is at 857 feet elevation and storage is approximately 2.9 million acre-feet (MAF), which is 82 percent of its total capacity and 117 percent of the historical average.
 Intermittent rain showers are expected over the weekend and into next week.

-The Feather River releases are at 10,000 cubic feet per second (cfs).
-Flows through the City of Oroville are 2,200 cfs with 7,800 cfs released from the Thermalito Afterbay Outlet (Outlet) for a total of 10,000 cfs downstream of the Outlet.
-Water releases from Lake Oroville are schedule to be further reduced to 7,000 cfs on Friday, May 5.
+The Feather River releases are at 12,500 cubic feet per second (cfs).
+Flows through the City of Oroville are 2,200 cfs with 10,300 cfs released from the Thermalito Afterbay Outlet (Outlet) for a total of 12,500 cfs downstream of the Outlet.
+Feather River releases will be further reduced to 10,000 cfs on Friday, March 31.
 DWR continues to assess releases to the Feather River daily.

 The public can track precipitation, snow, reservoir levels, and more at the California Data Exchange Center.
 The Lake Oroville gage station is identified as “ORO”.